 There are two main reasons for studying the behaviour of laboratory animals in preclinical research of psychiatric disorders.
-One is to induce behavioural changes in the animals that are analogous to the human disorder of interest: that is, to produce a 'model' of at least one aspect of the illness.
+One is to induce behavioural and / or biological responses in the animals that are analogous to the human disorder of interest: i.e., to produce a 'model' of at least one aspect of the illness.
 The neuronal mechanisms underlying these responses can then be interrogated in more detail, which could point the way to new and better treatments.
 A problem arising from this type of research is that the behavioural phenotype produced by the procedure is often assumed to be analogous to the human disorder, even though it does not begin to qualify for such a 'diagnosis'.

-The other reason for studying such behaviour is to test whether or not a potential new treatment merits further development for a given clinical indication.
-This involves evaluating the effects of the candidate treatment on the behaviour of an animal during exposure to a standard test procedure, for example, the FST or the Tail Suspension Test.
-The important point about these procedures is that none requires the baseline behaviour (i.e. the behaviour of untreated animals) to be a model of any aspect of the target illness.
-All that is needed is for all treatments of the same class, with confirmed therapeutic efficacy in humans, to produce a clear and consistent change in any aspect of animal behaviour.
-That response then acquires predictive validity and can be used to screen new candidates for their potential as effective treatments in humans.
-However, a common misunderstanding, which is discussed in more detail below, is that the behaviour under evaluation is often assumed to be a model of a psychiatric disorder, or disorderlike behaviour, and that the prevention of this behaviour by a test treatment indicates that it has 'cured' the illness.
+The other reason for studying animals' behaviour is to test whether or not a potential new treatment merits further development for a given clinical indication.
+This involves evaluation of the effect of the candidate treatment on the behaviour of an animal during exposure to a standard test procedure: e.g., the Forced Swim Test or the Tail Suspension Test.
+The important point about these procedures is that none requires the baseline behaviour (i.e., the behaviour of untreated animals) to be a model of any aspect of the target illness.
+All that is needed is for all treatments of the same class, with confirmed therapeutic efficacy in humans, to produce a clear and consistent change in any aspect of the animals' behaviour.
+That response then acquires 'predictive validity' and can be used to screen new candidates for their potential as effective treatments in humans.
+However, a common misunderstanding, which is discussed in more detail, below, is that it is often assumed that the behaviour that is being evaluated is a model of psychiatric disorder, or disorder-like behaviour, and that its prevention by a test treatment indicates that it has 'cured' the illness.
 This is a particularly common problem when these procedures are used to look for changes in the behaviour of animals that have been genetically altered in a way that is thought to be relevant to the psychiatric disorder of interest.